Mejiabrayan/Inspire-App/README.md

 ## Contributing

-We welcome contributions to Breadit!
+We welcome contributions to Inpsire!
 If you would like to contribute, please follow the guidelines outlined in [CONTRIBUTING.md](link-to-contributing-md) to get started.

 ## License